chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 ## Start Sync

 Once you have uploaded the file, the sync process starts.
-You can view the progress of the sync on the Server details section in the **Server Section** details page.
+You can view the sync progress the Server details section on the **Server Section** details page.

 {{< figure src="/images/automate/migration_is_in_progress_page.png" alt="Chef Server Details Page">}}

-Once the parsing of the `.zip` file content is completed, a preview link is shown beside the progress label terming **Sync in Progress**.
+Once the parsing of the `.zip` file content is done, a preview link is shown beside the progress label terming **Sync in Progress**.

 {{< figure src="/images/automate/sync_in_progress.png" alt="Sync In Progress">}}